shahdaaosman/Fast-Delivery-Application/README.md

 target/checkstyle-result.xml
 ```

-and the folliowing command will generate a report in HTML format that you can open it using a Web browser.
+and the following command will generate a report in HTML format that you can open it using a Web browser.

 ```bash
 mvn checkstyle:checkstyle